 RICHARD TREY SMAGUR

-In the 2018-19 season, Mr. Smagur will return to The Santa Fe Opera to make his principal role debut as Števa Buryja in Jenufa, and will appear with Houston Grand Opera as Steuermann (The Flying Dutchman) and Parpignol (La Bohéme).
-Mr. Smagur will appear with the Tucson Symphony Orchestra for Handel's Messiah in December 2019.
+In the 2018-19 season, Mr. Smagur returned to the Santa Fe Opera to make his principal role debut as Števa Buryja in Jenufa.
+Mr. Smagur also appeared with the Tucson Symphony Orchestra for Handel's Messiah in December 2019.